Digital Solutions to Counter Increasingly Sophisticated Fraud

 3 Ways to Safeguard Your Dealership in a Consumer-Driven Market

-As auto dealers look for ways to serve cash-strapped consumer buyers, and auto lenders work to address more loan delinquencies, federal and state regulators are monitoring the industry to ensure consumers are being treated fairly.
+As auto dealers look for ways to serve reluctant consumer buyers, and auto lenders work to address more loan delinquencies, federal and state regulators are monitoring the industry to ensure consumers are being treated fairly.

 Here are three initiatives you can take on to ensure your dealership remains compliant: